molily/molily.de/_posts/2017-12-21-robust-javascript.md

 1. <p markdown="1">**Existence check**: Does a name exist?</p>
   - Either: Does an identifier exist in the scope chain?
 Ultimately, does an identifier exist in the global scope?
   - Or: Does a property exist on a certain object?
-2. **Type check**: After resolving the name to a value, does the value has the expected type?
+2. **Type check**: After resolving the name to a value, does the value have the expected type?
-3. **Value check**: Does the value equals the expected value?
+3. **Value check**: Does the value equal the expected value?

 This is a cascade of checks you can perform.
 From top to bottom, the checks get more specific.
 Typically, we need to check the existence and the type of a value in order to use it safely.
 Sometimes checking the value is necessary as well.